PIANO WEEKENDS AT LANGHAM HOUSE

 The food is delicious.

 About Langham House

 Langham House is a Regency house with a varied history: it has been a small hotel of dubious respectability, and flourishing ‘rooms’ with tea-gardens attached.
 It fell into sad decline over the past 50 years until its recent restoration as a family home.

 Robertsbridge is a remarkably preserved medieval village in East Sussex, not far from the site of the Battle of Hastings, set in the midst of the High Weald, a designated area of outstanding natural beauty.
 Robertsbridge Abbey (alas not at all preserved) is of the greatest significance to European music: here keyboard music was written down for the first time.

 How to get to Robertsbridge

 Robertsbridge Station is within five minutes’ walk, with a direct line from London Bridge, Waterloo East and Charing Cross.
 Participants from outside the UK are advised to travel via London.
 From Gatwick Airport there is a fast train to London Bridge and from there an easy connection to Robertsbridge.

-Participants arrive in time for dinner at 8 on Friday evening, and depart at 5 pm on Sunday.
+Participants arrive around 7 on Friday evening, in time for dinner at 8, and depart at 5 pm on Sunday.